 Overwhelmingly, the most highly developed portion of IPARTheory is its personality subtheory.
 Evidence bearing on that subtheory comes from all five types of studies described above.
-Because of their robustness and simplicity, however, hundreds of researchers internationally have chosen to use the Parental Acceptance-Rejection Questionnaire, Parental Acceptance-Rejection/Control Questionnaire, and the Personality Assessment Questionnaire, and associated IPARTheory measures.
-These measures have been used with several hundred thousand children and adults on every continent of the world except for Antarctica.
+The great majority of researchers internationally, however, have chosen to use the Parental Acceptance- Rejection Questionnaire (PARQ), the Personality Assessment Questionnaire (PAQ), and other IPARTheory self-report measures shown earlier in Table 1 because of their robustness and simplicity.
+These measures have been used with many thousand children and adults on every continent except Antarctica.
 In fact, more evidence has been compiled from these studies than from studies using any other set of measures.
+More than 300 studies in the Arab world alone attest to the robustness of the measures (Ahmed, 2021; Ahmed et al., 2021).
 Accordingly, results of these studies are given greatest attention here.